pythonwithalex/Spring2015/week2/conditionals.md

 The `list object` is a list you created prior to the `for loop`.

-`item copy` is created at the time we enter the for loop and you should think of it as the current item in the loop.
+`item copy` is created at the time we enter the for loop and you should think of it as a name bound to the current item in the `list object`.

 Here's an example:
 ```python